Is it for you?

-This is the simplest and most common, paying a benefit should the death of the policyholder occur during the term of the policy.
+Term life is the simplest and most common, paying a benefit should the death of policyholder occur during the term of the policy.
 Terms can range from one to 30 years and rarely include other benefit provisions.

-- Level term policies have the same death benefit at any point during the term, while decreasing term policies provide a death benefit that decreases in increments, usually annually, over the life of the term.
+Level term policies have the same death benefit at any point during the term, while decreasing term policies decrease, usually annually, over the life of the term.

 Whole life or permanent insurance lasts your entire life, no matter how long you live.
 The cost per $1000 of benefit amount increases as the policyholder ages.
 In order to offset later in life costs, younger policyholders overpay premium amounts early in their policies.
 Overpaid funds must be refundable should the policy be cancelled before it’s used.

 Whole or ordinary life insurance involves a death benefit with a savings account filled with dividends the company pays to you.